SUNRUSE/SprigganTS/README.md

 The number of vertical pixels in the "emulated" screen.

-##### Crop

-When true, the display is cropped to the "emulated" screen.
-When false, it may overflow to fill the entire display or window.
-This needs to be used with care.

 #### Content

 The build process will generate the file Source/Content.ts.
 This contains an object hierarchy mimicking your directory structure (and often the records inside the content files), with objects containing the associated metadata.